Mixers

 - Colloid

 - Fine particles of a substance that remain between the dissolution phase and the suspension phase.
-Colloids do not dissolve into other substances, remain suspended, nor settle out of the substance.
+Colloids do not dissolve into other substances, remain suspended, nor settle out.

 - Continuous Mixing

 - A mixing process where a metering mechanism, such as a pump, automatically creates a series of mixtures.
-The mixer measures, combines, and mixes ingredients continuously, allowing for quicker cleaning of the mixer and tools.
+The mixer measures, combines, and blends ingredients continuously.

 - Density

-- The ratio of a substance's mass to its volume, typically measured in g/cm³ (grams per cubic centimeter).
+- The ratio of a substance's mass to its volume, typically measured in g/cm³.

 - Dispersion

 - Small particles of a substance evenly distributed throughout another substance.
-Dispersed particles are larger than colloids but still remain suspended within the substance.
+Dispersed particles are larger than colloids but still remain suspended.

 - Emulsion

 - A suspension where one substance is suspended within another, like oil and vinegar.
-These substances cannot be blended or mixed, but they can be combined without dissolving.
+These substances can be combined without dissolving into one another.

 - Heterogeneous